 To help B2B founders understand their options, I created a list of the top B2B SaaS investors and SaaS accelerators based on founder feedback and each firm’s success in B2B:

-Accel Partners: VC firm investing in early-stage B2B startups, Accel Partners has one of the most well-known venture capital firms in the world.
-Their investments include SaaS leaders like Dropbox, Slack, Atlassian, Braintree and Cloudera were all backed by this firm.
+Accel Partners: VC firm investing in early-stage B2B startups.
+Accel Partners has one of the most well-known venture capital firms in the world.
+Their investments include SaaS leaders like Dropbox, Slack, Atlassian, Docusign and Braintree; a real who’s who of the best SaaS businesses.

-Bessemer Venture Partners: Creators of the Top 10 Laws of Cloud Computing and SaaS, Bessemer Ventures is one of the most respected SaaS VC firms on the market with more than $4 billion invested in over 130 companies worldwide.
-When Bessemer decides to invest, other firms typically follow.
+Bessemer Venture Partners: Creators of the Top 10 Laws of Cloud Computing and SaaS.
+Bessemer Ventures is one of the most respected SaaS VC firms on the market with more than $4 billion invested in over 130 companies worldwide.
+When Bessemer decides to invest, other SaaS Investors typically follow.

-Emergence Capital: One of the oldest enterprise-focused VC firms in the US, Emergence Capital made its first investment in Salesforce.com.
+Emergence Capital: One of the oldest enterprise-focused VC firms in the US.
+Emergence’s first investment was in Salesforce in the 90s.
 They’ve since invested in Yammer, Veeva, Box, and many other SaaS market leaders.
 They were early SaaS investors in video-conferencing startup Zoom, which IPO-ed earlier this year with a market cap of $17.7 billion.